jgottula/WinBtrfs/README.txt

 [05] How do I build WinBtrfs?

 See [04] for information on the software and libraries required to build WinBtrfs.
 If you are using Visual Studio, load up the solution file and hit Build.
 Provided you have fulfilled the dependencies, it should build successfully.
-You will probably need to adjust the WinBtrfsCLI project settings so that the include directories and linker inputs are pointed toward Dokan's and Boost's headers and libs.
+You will probably need to adjust the WinBtrfsLib project settings so that the include directories and linker inputs are pointed toward Dokan's and Boost's headers and libs.
 If you are using a non-Microsoft compiler to build WinBtrfs, you are pretty much on your own at this point, until the developer finds the time to try out other compilers himself.
 There isn't a Makefile prepared, but no atypical compiler options should be necessary at this time.
 You will probably have to fix several instances where the developer has relied on Microsoft-specific language extensions.